melix/codenarc-idea/README.md

 https://github.com/melix/CodenarcNG

+which was a fork the original project.

-CodeNarc-Updated will be replced with this plugin.
+CodeNarc-Updated will be replaced with this plugin.